Skip to content

 Answer

-5. An organization deploys 500 new services per month.
-Each deployment has a 5% chance of having a misconfiguration if checked manually.
-With automated guardrails, the chance drops to 0.1%.
-Over a year, how many misconfigurations does each approach produce?
+5. Scenario: An organization deploys 500 new services per month.
+Each deployment has a 5% chance of having a critical misconfiguration if checked manually.
+If the organization implements automated guardrails instead, the chance drops to 0.1%.
+Why is the automated approach mandatory at scale?

 Answer

-6. The MongoDB ransomware attacks exploited databases binding to 0.0.0.0 by default.
-What “secure by default” changes would have prevented this, and what trade-offs do they create?
+6. Scenario: In 2017, ransomware automated scripts exploited 27,000 MongoDB databases because the default configuration bound to all network interfaces (0.0.0.0) with authentication disabled.
+What “secure by default” changes would have prevented this, and what trade-offs do they create for developers?

 Answer